dwedigital/curly-brackets-site/README.md

 - Free up disk space

 **Note**: The cleanup command is useful for one-time cleanup when you already have both WebP and original versions of images.

+## Netlify Deployment

+This project uses GitHub Actions to deploy to Netlify, ensuring deployments only happen after image optimization completes.

+### Setup Instructions

+1. **Create a Netlify Site**:
+   - Go to [Netlify](https://app.netlify.com) and sign in
+   - Click "Add new site" → "Import an existing project"
+   - Connect your GitHub repository
+   - **Important**: Do NOT enable automatic deployments in Netlify (we'll handle deployments via GitHub Actions)

+2. **Disable Automatic Deployments in Netlify**:
+   - In your Netlify site dashboard, go to **Deploys** tab
+   - Click the **"Stop auto publishing"** button (this locks deploys)
+   - This prevents Netlify from automatically publishing new builds
+   - Builds will still occur, but they won't be published until you manually release them or GitHub Actions deploys
+   - This allows GitHub Actions to control when deployments happen

+   **Alternative method** (if you want to stop builds entirely):
+   - Go to **Site settings** → **Build & deploy** → **Continuous deployment**
+   - Under **Build settings**, toggle **Build status** to **Stopped builds**
+   - This prevents Netlify from building at all (GitHub Actions will handle everything)

+3. **Get Netlify Credentials**:
+   - Go to [Netlify User Settings](https://app.netlify.com/user/applications) → **Applications** → **New access token**
+   - Create a new access token and copy it
+   - In your Netlify site dashboard, go to **Site settings** → **General**
+   - Copy your **Site ID** (found under "Site details")

+4. **Add GitHub Secrets**:
+   - Go to your GitHub repository → **Settings** → **Secrets and variables** → **Actions**
+   - Add the following secrets:
+     - `NETLIFY_AUTH_TOKEN`: Your Netlify access token
+     - `NETLIFY_SITE_ID`: Your Netlify site ID

+### How Deployment Works

+The deployment process follows this sequence:

+1. **Push to main branch**:
+   - Triggers the "Build and Deploy" workflow

+2. **Image Optimization** (first job):
+   - If image files (PNG, JPG, etc.) were pushed, they are converted to WebP format
+   - Optimized images are automatically committed back to the repository
+   - If no images were pushed, this job is skipped

+3. **Netlify Deployment** (second job):
+   - Runs after image optimization completes (or is skipped)
+   - Pulls the latest changes (including any optimized images)
+   - Builds your Next.js application using `npm run build`
+   - Deploys the `out` directory to Netlify production
+   - This ensures your production site always includes optimized WebP images

+### Configuration

+The project includes a `netlify.toml` file that configures:
+- Build command: `npm run build`
+- Publish directory: `out` (Next.js static export)
+- Redirects for client-side routing
+- Security headers
+- Cache headers for static assets

+### Benefits of This Approach

+- ✅ **Optimized images**: Production always includes WebP images
+- ✅ **Controlled deployments**: Deployments happen only after optimization completes
+- ✅ **Sequential workflow**: Image optimization always completes before deployment
+- ✅ **No race conditions**: Single workflow ensures proper ordering

 ## Sitemap Generation